pixelyloaf/youtube-uploaddate-revive/README.md

 i'll even make it official, just contact me on discord sending the extensions (loaf0002)
 # Why make this?

-if you look at the first thing in list.txt you will find the reason why
+if you look at the first thing in videos/views.txt you will find the reason why